-I watched Saturday’s wedding on a 2-hour delay thanks to my wife, who having worked in the morning, wanting to watch it too once she got home.
+I watched Saturday’s wedding on a 2-hour delay thanks to my wife, who'd worked in the morning, wanting to watch it once she got home.

 Again though, I wasn’t initially fussed, but eventually couldn’t help getting absorbed by the spectacle.

 I absolutely love the pageantry.
 The pomp and ceremony of a Royal affair simply can’t be beaten.

 Although it didn’t quite match the heights of Will and Kate’s big day in my eyes (not quite the King to be, after all), Harry and Meghan’s union was still an excellent occasion and one that shone an admirable spotlight on the UK.

 There are so many naysayers vociferous on social media that you’d be forgiven for thinking that nobody in the UK was interested in the wedding and that republicanism was the next logical step given the lack of regard for the Royal Family – however the weekend put paid to that.